When to plant Tarragon in Mitchell County, IA

 Mitchell County, Iowa is in USDA Hardiness Zone 5a.
 The average last spring frost is May 3 and first fall frost is October 7.

-Mitchell County County sits in USDA Zone 5a.
+Mitchell County sits in USDA Zone 5a.
 Tarragon grows reliably in zones 4a through 9b, so it's a good fit here.

-Can Tarragon grow in Mitchell County County's climate?
+Can Tarragon grow in Mitchell County's climate?

 Your Mitchell County Garden Planner — Free